Julie Estelle: Career

-For her performance in The Raid 2, Julie received the Best New Actress award at Jackie Chan Action Movie Awards at The 2015 Shanghai International Film Festival.
+For her performance in The Raid 2, Julie Estelle received the Best New Actress award at Jackie Chan Action Movie Awards at The 2015 Shanghai International Film Festival.

-In 2016, Julie reunited with Iko Uwais and Mo Brothers of Macabre for the action thriller Headshot.
-The same year, Julie starred in the drama Letters from Prague as a woman trying to fulfill her deceased mother's last wish.
+In 2016, Julie Estelle reunited with Iko Uwais and Mo Brothers of Macabre for the action thriller Headshot.
+The same year, Julie Estelle starred in the drama Letters from Prague as a woman trying to fulfill her deceased mother's last wish.
 The film was selected as the Indonesian entry for the Best Foreign Language Film at the 89th Academy Awards.

-Julie played The Operator in Timo Tjahjanto's 2018 action film The Night Comes for Us.
+Julie Estelle played The Operator in Timo Tjahjanto's 2018 action film The Night Comes for Us.
 The film premiered at Fantastic Fest on 22 September 2018, and was distributed by Netflix.
 Kieran Fisher of Film School Rejects wrote, "Her role was that of a background player, but she certainly made a memorable impression and further proved that she could get mix it up with the best of them", and "The actress boasts such a commanding screen presence and effortlessly compelling aura that she could become a household name in the West if she picks the right roles."

-In November 2018, Julie joined ICM Partners as her representative agency in the U.S. The following month, she was cast to play the leader of rebels in an American-Indonesian joint production action film Foxtrot Six.
+In November 2018, Julie Estelle joined ICM Partners as her representative agency in the U.S. The following month, she was cast to play the leader of rebels in an American-Indonesian joint production action film Foxtrot Six.
 The film was released in late February 2019.
 The Jakarta Post praised her performance in the film, "She is the best performer of the film as she rarely comes off as awkward even when delivering the film’s forced dialog and her character also being the most interesting."

 Personal life

-Julie is the second daughter out of three sisters.
+Julie Estelle is the second daughter out of three sisters.
 Her elder sister, Catherine Sharon Gasnier, is a TV host and actress.

-On 25 February 2021, Julie married a racer, David Tjiptobiantoro, in Maldives.
+On 25 February 2021, Julie Estelle married a racer, David Tjiptobiantoro, in the Maldives.